packagist/private-packagist-docs/docs/enterprise/troubleshooting.md

 You can generate a support bundle from the Replicated Management Console on port 8800 by navigating to the Support tab and clicking on the "Download Support Bundle" button.
-Alternatively you can use replicated's command line interface to generate the support bundle on your host system: `replicatedctl support-bundle` and if that doesn't work, you can run the following command:
+Alternatively you can use replicated's command line interface to generate the support bundle on your host system:

+`replicatedctl support-bundle`

+In case generating the support bundle via replicated's command line fails then you can run the following command:
 ```
 docker run -it --rm \
 --name support-bundle \